Conduct Policy Adjudication

 This option includes claims against judges, claims against debaters outside of rounds, claims against coaches, claims against debaters inside the round where a remedy other than a competitive sanction is sought, etc.

-1. Those wishing to initiate a charge (either on their own behalf or on behalf of another) against another individual should contact a member of the Conduct Policy Committee (Glen Frappier, Lauren Johnson, Sarah Lundeen, John Raines, Leah Schultz, and Danielle Verney-O’Gorman) or email the group as a whole (see below).
-If the complaint arises during the course of a round, the Tournament Director should be notified.
-The Director will contact a Committee member who is not judging that round to begin the process of investigating the complaint.
-The Committee as a whole can be contacted by sending an email to:
+- Those wishing to initiate a charge (either on their own behalf or on behalf of another) against another individual should submit a complaint to the Conduct Committee using the email below.
+Additionally, the person initiating the complaint should contact a member of the Conduct Policy Committee (Glen Frappier (Chair), Lauren Johnson, Sarah Lundeen, Leah Schultz, Joel Lemuel, and Danielle Verney-O’Gorman) If the complaint arises during the course of a round, the Tournament Director should be notified.
+The Director will contact a Committee member who is not judging that round to begin the process of investigating the complaint. [email protected]

-1. All complaints must be presented in writing.
+- All complaints must be submitted in writing to the above email.
 The written complaint should specify which actions violate the Conduct Policy and what remedies are sought.
 Complainants are free to consult with others in crafting the written complaint.

-3. One member of the Committee will be designated as the investigating officer for the complaint.
-This person (or persons) will interview the parties, watch/listen to a recording of the round, and interview other witnesses.
+- One member of the Committee will be designated by the Chair of the Committee as the investigating officer for the complaint.
+This person (or persons) will interview the parties, watch/listen to any recording of the round, and interview other witnesses.
 Personal observations by members of the Committee can be used as evidence and would not disqualify that person from adjudicating the complaint.